Parent Feeding Styles

 — Klazine van der Horst and Ester F. C. Sleddens, 2017

-For example, if as a child, you were raised to be a competent eater, or if you practice intuitive eating as an adult, then you’ll likely always drift back the most effective Authoritative feeding style with your own kids (keeping reading for more on that).
-In this case, feeding might not be too bad (especially if your children are adventurous eaters to begin with).
+For example, if you were raised to be a competent eater as a child, or if you practice intuitive eating as an adult, you’ll likely drift toward the most effective style — Authoritative feeding (keep reading for more on that).
+In this case, feeding might not feel too difficult, especially if your children are adventurous eaters to begin with.

-But as idyllic as that sounds, it’s not the most common scenario.
-It’s much more likely for parents to have struggled with their own eating experiences and/or to have to deal with picky eating when it comes to their kids.
-In these cases, we’re more likely to default to other, less efficient parent feeding styles, based on what’s familiar.
+But as ideal as that sounds, it’s not the most common scenario.
+Many parents struggled with food growing up or are now navigating picky eating with their own children.
+In these situations, we’re more likely to default to less effective feeding styles based on what feels familiar.

-For many of us, drifting back to our “default settings” when it comes to food is something we need to be intentional about avoiding.
-By learning to practice a new parent feeding style, we can do just that.
+For many of us, drifting back to our “default settings” around food is something we need to be intentional about avoiding.
+By learning to practice a different feeding style, we can shift the feeding environment in powerful ways.

 The Four Parent Feeding Styles

-Your parent feeding style is determined by comparing how demanding you are to how responsive you are when it comes to feeding your child.
-Based on the results of that comparison, you’ll fall into one of 4 feeding styles: Authoritative, Authoritarian, Indulgent (Permissive), or Uninvolved (Neglectful).
+Your feeding style is determined by how demanding you are and how responsive you are when feeding your child.
+Based on that combination, you’ll fall into one of four styles:

 princess I aint even mad (2017_10_15 02_47_58 UTC).gif